Volvo V70 (2007-2016) review

 The Volvo V70 is a spacious, safe and comfortable rival to estate versions of the Ford Mondeo, Skoda Superb and BMW 5 Series

-The latest version of the Volvo V70 was launched in 2007, and is based on the S80 luxury saloon.
-It received a facelift in early 2013 as part of a near range-wide update.
-The V70 is a spacious and comfortable estate that rivals cars like the Skoda Superb Estate and BMW 5 Series Touring, and falls between the two on price.
-Volvo no longer offers any petrol engines in UK versions – they were never very popular choices anyway due to their heavy fuel consumption, high emissions and steep road tax bills.
-So buyers now only have the option of 1.6, 2.0 and 2.4-litre diesel engines, with a range of power outputs and efficiency claims.
+Volvo cut the petrol engines from the range a while ago - they were never popular in the UK anyway - so the V70 is diesel only.
+Buyers now only have the option of 1.6, 2.0 and 2.4-litre diesel engines, with a range of power outputs and efficiency claims.
 There’s also the choice of manual and PowerShift twin-clutch automatic transmissions, as well as a wide variety of trims – including a rugged XC70 model for buyers wanting to head off-road.
 No matter which version of the V70 you go for, though, safety equipment is comprehensive – as is the case with every Volvo – while even entry-level cars get alloy wheels, climate control and cruise control as standard.

 Engines, performance and drive